mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 - You use this entirely at your own Risk.
 - Fork your own copy from this repo and feel free to change it to your needs or contribute to it.
 - If you break it yourself, you fix it yourself.

+## Blocking Agressive Bots at Firewall Level Using Fail2Ban

+I have added a custom Fail2Ban filter and action that I have written which monitors your Apache logs for bots that generate a large number of 403 errors.
+This custom jail for Fail2Ban will scan logs over a 1 week period and ban the offender for 24 hours.
+It helps a great deal in keeping out some repeat offenders and preventing them from filling up your log files with 403 errors.
+See the Fail2Ban folder for instructions on configuring this great add on for the Apache Bad Bot Blocker.

 ### If this helped you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XP2AZ4S5HNAWQ):beer: